Paging in Flutter DataGrid (SfDataGrid)

 Set the padding between page items

-The padding between the page items including navigation page items such as first, last, previous and next can be changed by using the itemPadding property.
+The spacing between page number buttons and navigation buttons (first, last, previous, next) can be changed using the itemPadding property.

 @override